 Plenty of swimming places and grand views

 Once out of the built-up area, the great outdoors welcomes you with its rugged rocks, islets and small paths leading to swimming coves and viewpoints.
 Beach life on Käringön caters for all possible tastes. Öviken, which is closest to the harbour, has pontoon piers and a trampoline for older children.
 The south side of the island has a traditional bathing house with small piers, steps into the sea and sheltered sunbathing spots.
 Barnbadet is also on the south coast and offers child-friendly swimming with its shallow cove and soft sandy beach, ideal for paddling and splashing.
 The lido for nudists, Friluftsbadet, lies on the south-west tip of the island and has separate bathing times for men and women.

 Experiences all year round

 No matter which season it is when you visit Käringön, there are always new experiences and discoveries to be made.
-Stay at Käringöns Logi & Bastu and revel in the sauna in a cold winter’s evening, run barefoot over the smooth rocks during the summer, go on a lobster-fishing tour in the autumn or celebrate the new year with champagne and oysters, followed by a bracing dip in the winter sea.
+Enjoy the sauna in a cold winter’s evening, run barefoot over the smooth rocks during the summer, go on a lobster-fishing tour in the autumn or celebrate the new year with champagne and oysters, followed by a bracing dip in the winter sea.

 Photographer: Jonas Ingman